pweingardt/KSPMissionController/goals.md

 ## Mission goals

-Every vessel has its own mission: You can't finish the 1st mission goal with vessel A and then continue to finish the 2nd mission goal with vessel B.
+Every vessel has its own mission: You can't finish the 1st mission goal with vessel A and then continue to finish the 2nd mission goal with vessel B. Exception: EVAGoals.
 There are currently several mission goals, but they all have these fields in common:

 ### Common fields (available in *all* mission goals)